 - Not usually considered but maybe in rare circumstances from a Canadian medical faculty.

 - Traditional and Multiple Mini Interviews (TaMMI) and a Situational Judgement Test (SJT) is offered.
 These take place on November 03, 2018, for the August 2019 entering class.
 For the 2018 entering class, there were 143 Newfoundland/Labrador residents interviewed and 109 other residents of Canada interviewed for a total of 252 applicants interviewed.

 Offers of Admission:

-- Offers are emailed and followed by Priority Mail, between February and May, 2017.
+- Offers are emailed and followed by regular mail between February and May.
 A $200 acceptance deposit is required and will be credited towards the tuition fee.
 The deposit will be forfeited if the applicant subsequently declines the offer.

-- An electronic application process is available in July 2016.
-The deadline for receipt of the application and fee of $75 to Memorial University of Newfoundland, as well as an application service fee of $154.50 (plus applicable taxes) to CaRMS at the time of application s September 15, 2015.
+- An electronic application process is available in July 2018.
+The deadline for receipt of the application and fee of $75 to Memorial University of Newfoundland, as well as an application service fee of $156.75 (plus applicable taxes) to CaRMS at the time of application is September 12, 2018.